hashicorp/consul/plugin/chaos/README.md

 # chaos

+## Name

-*chaos* allows for responding to TXT queries in the CH class.
+*chaos* - allows for responding to TXT queries in the CH class.

+## Description

-This is useful for retrieving version or author information from the server.
+This is useful for retrieving version or author information from the server by querying a TXT record for a special domainname in the CH class.

 ## Syntax